notsaad/notsaad/README.md

-### Hey!
+### Hey There!

 My name is Saad and I'm a first year computer science student at the University of Ottawa.
-Here on my github you can find many of the side projects I have completed, or am working on currently!
+Here on my Github you can find many of the side projects I have completed, or am working on currently!
 You can reach/contact me at the following:
 📫 saadmazharr@gmail.com
 📫 https://www.linkedin.com/in/saad-mazhar-b6935022a/

 <!--